 And no, we don’t mean Market Street.
 Manchester’s brimming with markets all year round – from street food to local independent crafts, you can find it all and a whole lot more across the city.
 Keep an eye on Grub for the best food stalls around and newcomer Mackie Mayor – a huge converted Grade II-listed building close to Band on the Wall that promises 400 seats and cracking food from the likes of Honest Crust.
 The people behind it are also responsible for the regenerated Altrincham Market.
 A game-changer for the region’s culinary offering if ever there was one.

-Where would Manchester be without football?
+Where would Manchester be without never-ending, chant-inducing football?
 It’s the first thing anyone in the world comments on when you tell them your city of origin.
-With two major teams (archrivals and with armies of fans), plus the National Football Museum in the city centre, the sport is a huge attraction for locals and visitors alike.
+With two major teams (archrivals and with armies of fans, naturally), plus the National Football Museum in the city centre, the sport is a huge attraction for locals and visitors alike.
 Both United and City's grounds offer tours and behind-the-scenes opportunities, and you could easily spend your entire month's wages in their shops.
+If you're heading to Old Trafford, make sure that you grab a snap with the bronze statue of past manager (and legend) Sir Alex Ferguson at the north stand.
 For those with a more general interest in the sport, the NFM provides a great opportunity to indulge your passion in a somewhat less tribal manner.

 The convenience of city living can cut you off from the pleasures of the countryside.
 But fret not.
 When you suddenly get that urge to stroke a sheep, gaze at a goat or pet a pig, you'll find a number of petting farms within easy reach.
 Perfect entertainment for a family afternoon out, Wythenshawe Community Farm gives children the opportunity to have wide-eyed fun while subtly teaching them about traditional farming methods and where their meat comes from.
 It’s all free too.
 For a more urban take on animal interaction, a visit to the Northern Quarter’s zen-like Cat Café is a must.
 Petting sessions cost around £12 per hour (although shorter fur-bursts are available) and wellbeing is a priority, with plenty of places for your feline BFF to escape to if he isn’t in the mood.

 Like books?
 The oldest surviving public library in the English-speaking world is Chetham's in Manchester, an extraordinary place filled with ancient books and Hogwartian dark, wood-panelled rooms.
-And it isn’t the only impressive library in Manchester – the grand Central Library has recently reopened after years of restoration, and there's also the Victorian Gothic John Rylands Library on Deansgate.
+And it isn’t the only impressive library in Manchester – the grand Central Library has recently reopened after years of restoration, where you'll find the Henry Watson music library full of printed music.
+(Prospective DJ's can get their groove on using the library's DJ decks, too.)
+There's also the Victorian Gothic John Rylands Library on Deansgate.
 Don’t miss the Portico Library either, a hidden gem completed in the Greek Revival style in 1806.

 We really can't stress enough how major Manchester's music scene is.
 It may even be the achievement the city is best know for, having birthed Oasis, The Smiths, Chemical Brothers, Take That (oh yes) and M People – to name but a modest handful.
 Given the city's open-mindedness, bands of all genres and sexes have made it and continue to make it here, so no visit would be complete without a trip to at least one live gig.
 If you want the big guns beeline for Manchester Arena, but we'd recommend catching an up-and-comer at one of the many brilliant little venues.
 Gorilla is a good place to look or the multifunctional Deaf Institute.
-For a classical tip, seek out Bridgewater Hall.
+For a classical tip, seek out Bridgewater Hall, where you can tuck into some luxurious dinner options before enjoying some ethereal melodies.